What's New!

 leaving a heir (Otto III), just three years old.

-In the vacuum of power which followed the death of Otto II, a Roman family, the Crescenzi profited and
+In 997 the Crescenzi, an important Roman family, profited of the vacuum of power which followed the death of Otto II and

 choice of name which established a link with Pope Sylvester I who allegedly had received from Constantine the donation of the city of Rome.
 Otto saw himself as a new Constantine.

-The Coronation of Charlemagne by Raphael (1517) in the Vatican Palace - Rome.
+The Coronation of Charlemagne by Raphael (1517) at Palazzo Apostolico.

 The Coronation of Otto III Xth century miniature.

-Otto III and St. Nilus a fresco by Domenichino in Grottaferrata.
+Otto III and St. Nilus a fresco by Domenichino at Grottaferrata.

 Previous pages: Part I: Ancient Rome: